GustavoAlovisi/Papers/README.md

 Further studies should evaluate market risk, using micro and macro variables, together with machine learning and economic information such as newswire and press-releases.

 * Fernando A.B.
-Sabino da Silva, Flavio A. Ziegelmann, Cristina Tessari. **[Worst Case CVaR Portfolio Optimization with Multidimensional Copulas](https://bitbucket.org/fsabino/papers/src/7e53921673a66c9cb7c5bfa28b4c1af2209e34e0/Portfolio%20Optimization%20with%20Multidimensional%20Copulas/?at=master)****Worst Case CVaR Portfolio Optimization with Multidimensional
+Sabino da Silva, Flavio A. Ziegelmann, Cristina Tessari. **[Worst Case CVaR Portfolio Optimization with Multidimensional Copulas](https://bitbucket.org/fsabino/papers/src/7e53921673a66c9cb7c5bfa28b4c1af2209e34e0/Portfolio%20Optimization%20with%20Multidimensional%20Copulas/?at=master)**
-Copulas.**

 Software: R, Matlab;